apple/swift-algorithms/Guides/README.md

 #### Subsetting operations

 - [`compacted()`](https://github.com/apple/swift-algorithms/blob/main/Guides/Compacted.md): Drops the `nil`s from a sequence or collection, unwrapping the remaining elements.
+- [`deduplicateSorted()`, `deduplicateSorted(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/SortedDuplicates.md): Given an already-sorted sequence and the sorting predicate, reduce all runs of a unique value to a single element each.
+Has eager and lazy variants.
 - [`partitioned(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Partition.md): Returns the elements in a sequence or collection that do and do not match a given predicate.
 - [`randomSample(count:)`, `randomSample(count:using:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/RandomSampling.md): Randomly selects a specific number of elements from a collection.
 - [`randomStableSample(count:)`, `randomStableSample(count:using:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/RandomSampling.md): Randomly selects a specific number of elements from a collection, preserving their original relative order.